kevinbdsouza/kevinbdsouza.github.io/_posts/2025-05-01-arion-nanogpt.md

 ```

 ## Discussion and Comparison with Muon
-Here is a final discussion section for your blog post, written in the same first-person "lab notebook" style, incorporating the results you provided.

----

-### **Discussion: An Unexpected Result and the Price of Adaptivity**

 After finalizing the `Arion` implementation, I pitted it against the optimized Muon baseline from the `modded-nanogpt` speed runs.
 The goal was to see if a theoretically-grounded, self-tuning step size could not only simplify tuning but also unlock faster convergence.
 I ran both optimizers on the standard NanoGPT benchmark for 5000 steps on a single node with two A100 40GB GPUs.

 The results are humbling.